aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/formulas/supported-formula-functions/_index.md

 ###### **S**
 |**Function**|**Summary**|
 | :- | :- |
+|SCAN|**Logical**: Scans an array by applying a LAMBDA to each value and returns an array that has each intermediate value
 |SEARCH|**Text**: Finds one text value within another (not case-sensitive)
 |SEARCHB|**Text**: Finds one text value within another (not case-sensitive)
 |SECOND|**Date and time**: Converts a serial number to a second